Sim Gamer Kit

 1. Only one vJoy device is currently supported.

-The following known issues and planned features will be addressed in a future release:
+The following known issues may be addressed in a future release but are low severity:

-1. Decrease CPU usage, especially for the reducing engine.
+1. Decrease CPU usage, especially for the reducer engine.

-3. Some effects (friction and inertia, mainly) in the reducing engine could be refined.
+2. Some effects (friction and inertia, mainly) in the reducer engine could be refined.
 These effects are not commonly used.

 Troubleshooting